woodwardjd/lockbox/README.md

 or secret), or through social engineering attacks on individuals who would otherwise have the legitimate ability to read your data.

 This makes some folks uncomfortable.
-The lockbox software's goal is eliminate this uncertainty of who can read your data, while maintaining the Just Works (tm) semantics of regular Dropbox.
+The Lockbox software's goal is eliminate this uncertainty of who can read your data, while maintaining the Just Works (tm) semantics of regular Dropbox.